Jonathan Gil Harris

 E-mail — firstname.lastname@example.org

 Professor Harris specializes in the literature and culture of early modern England, particularly the drama of Shakespeare and his contemporaries, as well as European travel narratives about the early modern orient and the Americas.
 He is interested in early modern understandings of globalization and the foreign, and how these have helped shape our knowledge and experiences of bodies, disease, commerce, travel, religious difference, material culture, and temporality.
 He is especially interested in things in motion: infectious diseases, foreign commodities, moveable stage properties, Shakespeare relics, and all sorts of other unexpected travelers in space and time.
-His current book project, Becoming Indian: The Event of Travel in the Time of Shakespeare, examines the embodied/out-of-body experiences of European travelers to India in the seventeenth century; he is additionally editing a collection of essays entitled Indography: Writing the “Indian” in Early Modern Europe.
+His current book project, The First Firangis: How to be Authentically Indian (forthcoming, Aleph Books, 2014), examines the embodied/out-of-body experiences of European travelers to India in the seventeenth century.
 Professor Harris is also the associate editor of Shakespeare Quarterly.

 Ph.D., University of Sussex, England.